LeHoang510/ihm-testing/Readme.md

 - **Banner**:
     - The banner's introduction message adjusts based on the user's login status.
 If the user is logged in, a personalized greeting or message is displayed.
 If the user is not logged in, a default message or prompt is shown.
     - The toggle button enables users to switch between English and French languages.
-Clicking the toggle button updates the content on the banner in the selected language.
+Clicking the toggle button updates all the content of the website in the selected language.

 ![Capture d’écran du 2024-01-29 11-48-17](./images/IHM/banner.png)